 We prefer that residents remain in Busara's structured support home for the entirety of the term in which we are supporting their recovery.
 We understand that family, work, and other life matters may make it necessary for the resident to spend short periods elsewhere.
-During those periods, their bedroom spaces are still allocated to their use, the staff remain attuned to their recovery goals and progress, and all other aspects of the home aside from their physical attendance and sleeping remain.
+During those periods, their bedroom spaces are still allocated for their use, the staff remain attuned to their recovery goals and progress, and all other aspects of the home aside from their physical attendance and sleeping remain.
 Due to this, a monetary credit is not extended to the resident for any stays away from Busara.

 12. What about Vaping?

 Busara is a substance free home.
 Vaping is allowed outside of the main home only.
-We have procedures around the vape and the associated materials and pre and post vape check-in..
-For futher clarification, please speak to Dr. Chester.

 13. What if I have other questions?

 Feel free to contact Dr. Chester and Jennifer and they will be happy to speak with you about any questions you may have.

 14. Does Busara allow service animals or pets?